-The purpose of this document is to formalize the requirements for change control management for hardware and software changes to ensure that a consistent and systematic approach is used for modifying Bryant University’s IT resources.
-The goals of change control include minimal disruption to services, reduction in back-out activities, and cost-effective utilization of resources involved in implementing change.
+The purpose of this document is to formalize the requirements for change management for hardware and software changes to ensure that a consistent and systematic approach is used for modifying Bryant University’s IT resources.
+The goals of change management include minimal disruption to services, reduction in back-out activities, and cost-effective utilization of resources involved in implementing change.
 The intent is to streamline processes while mitigating risk and potential loss due to system outages.

 Any change that might affect IT resources upon which Bryant University’s personnel relies to conduct normal business operations are within the scope of this document.
 The following non-exhaustive list depicts common types of change:

 - Software upgrades, updates or additions

 - The University change management system will be used to log, monitor, track, approve and follow-up evaluation of Request for Change (RFC) submittals.

 - Only authorized staff shall perform the changes, with the changes endorsed by the application or system owner(s).